Synthetic Homes: A Multimodal Generative AI Pipeline for Residential Building Data Generation under Data Scarcity: Methodology

 \item The prompt directs \gls{gpt} to write a short inspection note, focused on energy-related observations such as insulation, HVAC type/age, visible windows, and any inferred upgrades.
 This inspection note is placed in the \gls{geojson} file. \end{itemize}

-The prompt contains strict guidelines to ensure outputs are valid, accurate, and complete.
+The prompt contains strict guidelines intended to improve output validity, completeness, and simulation-oriented realism.
+In the pipeline, generated building footprints are additionally constrained using metadata-derived target footprint area estimates based on the reported living area and number of stories for each home.
+The prompt explicitly instructs \gls{gpt} to generate compact residential-scale geometries whose footprint approximately matches the target estimate derived from the metadata.
+After generation, the area of the resulting geometry is validated against the reported footprint area.
+Given that most footprints are characteristically rectangular, we validate accuracy of the generated home by comparing the area of the generated footprint with the reported values.

+If the area of the generated footprint falls outside the acceptable scale range, defined in our experiments as between \(0.5\times\) and \(2.5\times\) the true square footage of the home, the pipeline automatically reprompts \gls{gpt} with corrective feedback regarding the size of the generated geometry.
+When more than six generation attempts fail to satisfy this constraint, a deterministic scaling correction is applied to improve footprint consistency while preserving the overall building shape.
+Table~\ref{tab:geometry_retries} shows the number of generation attempts required for each home.
+Of the 247 generated homes, 116 (47.0\%) satisfied the geometric constraint on the initial generation.
+The remaining 131 homes required at least one regeneration, with progressively fewer requiring additional attempts.
+Only two homes (0.8\%) exhausted all six generation attempts and required deterministic scaling.

+To evaluate scale consistency between the synthetic homes and the original residential metadata, we compared generated footprint areas against county-derived target footprint estimates computed from the reported living area and number of stories for each home.
+Generated footprint areas exhibited a statistically significant positive correlation with these metadata-derived target areas (\(r = 0.3383, p < 0.001; R^2 = 0.1145\)).

+While the previous analysis evaluates the plausibility of the area of the generated homes, it does not address the reliability of the underlying structured-data generation process.
+We use \gls{gpt} for structured data generation given its strong ability to produce well-formed \gls{json} outputs from descriptive prompts.
+Prior work has demonstrated that \glspl{llm} can reliably generate outputs that conform to predefined schemas under strict schema constraints, even with no previous prompting or task-specific fine tuning.
+For example, the StructuredRAG benchmark suite showed \( 82\% \) format compliance under \gls{json} prompt conditions~\parencite{shortenStructuredRAGJSONResponse2024}.

+As we built the pipeline, we reviewed \gls{gpt}'s responses and found that it seldom failed to adhere to the expected \gls{json} structure.
+In the rare case that malformed output is produced, the pipeline catches the parsing error and automatically reprompts \gls{gpt}.
+Only one synthetic home failed generation, \( 0.403 \% \) of the attempted homes.
 An excerpt from an example \gls{geojson} object is provided in Figure~\ref{fig:json_example}.

-We use \gls{gpt} for structured data generation given its strong ability to produce well-formed \gls{json} outputs from descriptive prompts.
-Multiple studies have shown that \glspl{llm} perform well on generation tasks under strict schema constraints, even with no previous prompting or fine tuning.
-For example, StructuredRAG's benchmark suite showed \( 82\% \) format compliance under \gls{json} prompt conditions~\cite{shortenStructuredRAGJSONResponse2024}.
-As we built the pipeline, we reviewed \gls{gpt}'s responses and it seldom failed to adhere to the \gls{json} structure.
-In the rare case that it doesn't, our program catches the \gls{json} error and automatically reprompts \gls{gpt} for that example.